ArthurVincentCS/rastertools/README.rst

 - rasterio
 - tqdm

-Install ``rastertools`` in the conda environment by typing the following:
+Install ``georastertools`` in the conda environment by typing the following:

 .. code-block:: bash

-  conda activate rastertools
+  conda activate georastertools
   pip install -e .

 .. note::

   Note: Installing in a *virtualenv* does not work properly for this project.
-For unexplained reasons, the VRTs that are created in memory by rastertools to handle image products are not properly managed with an installation in a virtualenv.
+For unexplained reasons, the VRTs that are created in memory by georastertools to handle image products are not properly managed with an installation in a virtualenv.

 For more details, including installation as a Docker or Singularity image, please refer to the documentation. : `Installation <docs/install.rst>`_